 HELPS COMMUNITIES AND INDIVIDUALS MONITOR THEIR PROGRESS in improving, maintaining and protecting riparian health in their watershed or operation;

 We strongly encourage those individuals who wish to use the riparian health assessment tool for scientific and benchmark purposes to contact us regarding training.
 This method is relatively simple, but it is important to gain consistent, appropriate techniques, particularly if the information is to be considered accurate and suitable for long-term comparisons.
+Describing riparian habitat and plant communities and how they respond to management and site conditions is an important part of understanding a riparian site.
+The following documents, Classification and Management of Riparian and Wetland Sites for the Grassland Natural Region and the Parkland Natural Region and Dry Mixedwood Natural Subregion, are available to assist with identifying and classifying riparian plant communities.

 The purpose of riparian health assessment and inventory is to provide better information on riparian health or function to assist landowners and land managers make the best decisions to manage their riparian resources effectively.
 Combined with practical knowledge and wisdom about their own ranch, farm, land or watershed, riparian health information will help landowners and managers find better land management solutions.